 Will there still be a Morning Show and Shabbat?

 Morning Show and Shabbat will still be happening this summer, however, they will look different.
 While we cannot have the entire camp in Zinman Hall or the gymnasium, we can have one unit that can social distance their 4 to 6 pods in that space.
-That selected unit will be able to be in person for the Morning Show or Shabbat, while the rest of camp gets to watch from their bunk streamed live on iPads.
-Each camp unit will have their scheduled day to be in person at Morning Show as well as their week to be at Shabbat.
-They’ll never miss out on the excitement of the Morning Show, Shabbat or the ruach of these events.
+That selected unit will be able to be in person for the Morning Show.
+Each camp unit will have their scheduled day to be in person at Morning Show.
+Shabbat will be celebrated in each bunk by pod.

 Will campers still be swimming?

 Yes, campers will be swimming, and the majority of our camper population will be getting swim instruction.
 Our pool is a training pool with 2 shallow ends that only gets deeper in the middle.
-We’ll be able to maintain social distancing, and have each camper group separated from others while receiving instruction from our Water Safety Instructors who will be in the water, however, counselors for the groups will be the ones that are going to be instructing the campers directly and helping them one by one.
+We’ll be able to maintain social distancing, and have each camper group separated from others while receiving instruction.

 Younger campers that aren’t strong swimmers, and can’t stand in the water alone or sit out for very long may only get free swim or water play.
 For those campers we will be more flexible in some of the offerings that they’ll have.